ptrayn/Coding-Assignment-1-Traynor/README.md

 Problems that occured in API web-scraping: Initially used Wikipedia, topic I initially chose was animals and animal groups.
 In scraping the data, I struggled to get certain data off the site, as it was listed in weird and different formats that were inconsistent.
 Forced me to find a different API.
 Polygon is a paid API I found online, but managed to get free data.
 In terms of writing the code, it was pretty straight forward, using the Hands-on assignments as reference for scraping.

 Project Goal and Description: As I mentioned, I started with something simple like animals for my data, but ran into problems and just didn't feel like it was a good topic as a whole.
 Decided to source for data that I cared for more, something I Was actually interested in.
-While looking for new API's I decided to switch to looking at Stocks.
+I decided to look into the daily aggregated stock market data for a list of specified companies on Polygon.
 It was fairly easy to get enough data(200 datapoints) once I came across Polygon.
 From there I just had to pick what analyses I was going to make.
 In my processed data, I added the date as prompted, and created transactions for each stock's : Closing Price, Highest Price, Lowest Price, Number of Transactions made, Open Price, Volume, and its Average Price.
 From this I had a multitude of options from which I could choose to make my graphs.
 I initialy attempted to look at a day to day change in prices for each, and looking at their individual volumes, but it became too complicated and I could not write that code to plot successfully.
 I ended up choosing to look at the gain/loss for each stock over a period of time, and also graph the number of transactions for each.
 I planned to look at these two graphs and compare the stocks that had significant gain or loss, and how many transactions were made for them.

 MIT License